Causal connectability between quantum systems and the black hole interior in holographic duality: : a boundary formulation of bulk horizon structure

 \item $\sH^{\rm (GNS)}_{\rho_\b}$ coincides with the GNS Hilbert space of the union of $\sA_L$ and $\sA_R$ with respect to $\ktfd$.
 In particular, $\sM_L$, the commutant of $\sM_R$ in the operator algebra on $\sH^{\rm (GNS)}_{\rho_\b}$, can be viewed as the representation of $\sA_L$ on $\sH^{\rm (GNS)}_{\rho_\b}$.\footnote{The emergence of this commutant algebra in $\sH^{(GNS)}_{\rho_\beta}$ is also discussed in appendix A of~\cite{Magan:2020iac}.}

 \een We conjecture that $\sM_R$ and its commutant $\sM_L$ are type III$_1$ in the large $N$ limit.
-Indications of this include the fact that the finite temperature spectral functions of single-trace operators have a continuous spectrum supported on the full real frequency axis despite the boundary CFT being defined on a compact space.\footnote{In~\cite{Festuccia:2005pi} the continuous spectrum has been argued to be responsible for the emergence of black hole horizons and singularities.
+An indication of this is the fact that the finite temperature spectral functions of single-trace operators have a continuous spectrum supported on the full real frequency axis despite the boundary CFT being defined on a compact space.\footnote{In~\cite{Festuccia:2005pi} the continuous spectrum has been argued to be responsible for the emergence of black hole horizons and singularities.
 See also~\cite{Festuccia:2006sa} for general arguments regarding the emergence of such a continuous spectrum.}

 On the gravity side we quantize small metric and matter perturbations around the eternal black hole geometry.
 The resulting Fock space built on the Hartle-Hawking vacuum $\ket{HH}$ is denoted as $\sH_{\rm BH}^{\rm (Fock)}$ and the algebras of operators for the bulk theory in the $R$ and $L$ regions of the black hole are denoted as $\widetilde \sM_R, \widetilde \sM_L$.
 Under the duality we identify: \be \sH^{\rm (GNS)}_{\rho_\b} = \sH_{\rm BH}^{\rm (Fock)}, \quad \ket{HH} = \ket{\Om_0} , \quad \sM_R = \widetilde \sM_R, \quad \sM_L = \widetilde \sM_L \ . \ee The above identifications essentially consist of the statement of bulk reconstruction for the $R$ and $L$ regions of the black hole.
 They should hold perturbatively in the $1/N$ expansion~(or bulk $G_N$ expansion).
 That $\sM_{R, L}$ should be type III$_1$ is also required by the duality, as the bulk field algebras $\widetilde \sM_{R,L}$, being associated with local bulk regions in a quantum field theory in curved spacetime, must be type III$_1$.